 Let’s explore your independent role in the typefaces’ research and answer the most frequently asked questions when it comes to using fonts justly.

 You probably already have your fair share of “we’ll be using the words “font” and “typeface” interchangeably” and when on the topic of licensing this approach couldn’t be more wrong.

 - A typeface is a set of letters, numbers and symbols that share a consistent design look, therefore having nothing to do with the actual piece of data that is licensed.

 - A font, on the other hand, comes in the form of a computer file, software or a program that sends a signal to your computer to display each character in a certain way.

 In conclusion, typefaces are subject to copyright, whereas fonts are protected by software licenses depending on the use case.

 How did font licensing become necessary?

 Understanding font licensing requires a short travel back in time.
-Both physical fonts (used for more than 500 years) and 20th century phototypesetting disks were limited to a local use and one typesetter working with a font at any given time.
+Both physical fonts (used for more than 500 years) and 20th-century phototypesetting disks were limited to local use and one typesetter working with a font at any given time.